Sabine County DWI Court Process

 1. Arraignment (First Appearance)

-• Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
+Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
 The judge will assess your financial situation and determine if you qualify.
 Be prepared to provide documentation of your income and expenses.
-If appointed, the attorney will represent you throughout the legal process.
+If appointed, the attorney will represent you throughout the remainder of your case.

 2. Pre-Trial Hearings

-• Plea Negotiations: Your attorney will engage in plea negotiations with the prosecutor to potentially reduce the charges or penalties.
-This could involve pleading guilty to a lesser offense, such as reckless driving, or agreeing to a specific sentence in exchange for a guilty plea.
+Plea Negotiations: Following discovery, your attorney may engage in plea negotiations with the prosecutor.
+The goal is to reach an agreement that minimizes the potential penalties you face.
+This could involve pleading guilty to a lesser charge or agreeing to a specific sentence.

 3. Trial (If No Plea Deal)

-• What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
-"Intoxicated" means having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol or other substances.
+What the Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
+Intoxication can be proven by showing that you had a blood alcohol concentration (BAC) of 0.08 or higher, or that you had lost the normal use of your mental or physical faculties due to the introduction of alcohol or drugs.

-• Common Defenses: Common defenses to DUI charges include challenging the accuracy of the breath or blood test results, arguing that the police lacked probable cause to stop you, or demonstrating that you were not intoxicated at the time of driving.
+Common Defenses: Common defenses in DUI cases include challenging the validity of the traffic stop, questioning the accuracy of the breath or blood test results, and arguing that you were not intoxicated at the time of driving.

-• Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case.
-A simple DUI trial might last one or two days, while more complex cases could take several days.
+Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case, but most trials in Sabine County last from one to three days.

 First Offense